DNS¶

 MoustachedBouncer embassy attacks

-Now, in addition to getting a little extra privacy and protecting yourself against multiple types of attacks, you can use DNS filtering as a very powerful firewall that requires extremely little effort to set up.
-This is something that I strongly advocate for, since this can stop a lot of threats before they could have a chance to make it to your computer, and then there’s less risk of something making it past your AV.
+In addition to getting a little extra privacy and protecting yourself against multiple types of attacks, you can use DNS filtering as a powerful firewall that requires extremely little effort to set up.
+This is something I strongly advocate for, since this can stop a lot of threats before they could have a chance to make it to your computer, and then there’s less risk of something making it past your AV.
 Nothing will ever give you absolute protection, but this is a huge step forward.

 Benefits of encrypted DNS